Juan’s World: Ecosystem Engineers

 How to create an environment to sustain our elephants

 In previous posts, we have focused a lot on the sustainability of Jabulani – the lodge.
-Although this is crucial, our sustainability philosophy extends much further than the lodge.
+Although this is crucial, our sustainability philosophy extends beyond the lodge.
 Jabulani is famous for rescuing a herd of elephants in 2002 from an elephant-back safari operation in Zimbabwe.
 These elephants were to be culled during the country’s land reform process.
 The herd was brought to South Africa and introduced to Jabulani, the little elephant that started it all.

 Elephants, the Great Ecosystem Engineers